naubiomech/OpenExo/Documentation/ReadTheDocs/source/_build/html/_sources/User_Guide.rst.txt

 Adding New Actuators
 ~~~~~~~~~~~~~~~~~~~~

-Details to adding a new motor type can be found in `Adding New Motor Type <AddingNew/AddingNewMotorType.md>`__.
-Details on adding a new CAN motor can be found in `Adding New CAN Motor <AddingNew/AddingNewCanMotor.md>`__.
+Details to adding a new motor type can be found in :doc:`Adding New Motor Type <AddingNewMotorType>`.
+Details on adding a new CAN motor can be found in :doc:`Adding New CAN Motor <AddingNewCanMotor>`.
 This is specifically for the TMotor CAN motors but can be adapted to new types of motors when we have them.

 T-motor Initialization
 ~~~~~~~~~~~~~~~~~~~~~~

-TMotor initialization information can be found [here] (https://drive.google.com/drive/folders/112uRESszPLOKpT7L96roRqkAQ4_Bt3b\_?usp=drive_link)
+TMotor initialization information can be found `here <https://drive.google.com/drive/folders/112uRESszPLOKpT7L96roRqkAQ4_Bt3b\_?usp=drive_link>`__

 --------------

 Controllers
 -----------

 Much like the motor the controllers have a parallel ControllerData class to store data for the controller.
-ControllerData details can be found in `Data Structure <Structure/ExoDataStructure.md>`__, but contains state and configuration information.
+ControllerData details can be found in `Data Structure <https://github.com/naubiomech/OpenExo/blob/main/Documentation/Structure/ExoDataStructure.md>`__, but contains state and configuration information.

 The Joint instance uses a `pointer <#pointers>`__ to the controller that is currently being used.
 The main difference is that the Joint has an instance to all the possible controllers that will be used so we just need to point to the correct one.
 That is why the constructor to the a joint like the hip looks like: